Vincent-Vercruyssen/ALBA-paper/README.md

 ## Code

-In the `src/` folder, you will find a minimal implementation of:
+[COMING SOON] In the `src/` folder, you will find a minimal implementation of:

 1. The `ALBA` active learning algorithm (our main contribution).
 2. The _baselines_ compared in the paper.
 3. Instructions on how to use the algorithms and an illustration on toy data.

 ## Data - disclaimer

+The datasets used in the experiments of the paper are proprietary and can unfortunately not be shared at the moment.

 ## Contact and support